OctopusSamples/SpaceCloner/docs/ParameterReference.md

 - `MachinePoliciesToClone` - The list of machine policies to clone.
 - `ProjectGroupsToClone` - The list of project groups to clone.
 - `ProjectsToClone` - The list of projects to clone.
 - `ScriptModulesToClone` - The list of script modules to clone.
+- `SpaceTeamsToClone` - The list of teams specific to the space to clone.
+Will not clone system teams.
+Version 2019 or higher required.
 - `StepTemplatesToClone` - The list of step templates to clone.
 - `TargetsToClone` - The list of targets to clone.
 Please note, this won't clone any polling tentacles.
 - `TenantsToClone` - The list of tenants to clone.
 Please note, this will not clone tenant variables.